Phrenology: History

-During the 1930s, Belgian colonial authorities in Rwanda used phrenology to explain the so-called superiority of Tutsis over Hutus.
+During the 1930s, Belgian colonial authorities in Rwanda used phrenology to explain the purported superiority of Tutsis over Hutus.

 Application

 Racism

 Some scientists believed phrenology affirmed European superiority over other races.
 By comparing skulls of different ethnic groups it was thought to allow for ranking of races from least to most evolved.
-Broussais, a disciple of Gall, proclaimed that the Caucasians were the most beautiful, while peoples like the Australian Aboriginal and Māori would never become civilized since "they had no cerebral organ for producing great artists."
-Few phrenologists argued against the emancipation of the slaves, while many used it to advocate for slavery.
+Broussais, a disciple of Gall, proclaimed that the Caucasians were the most beautiful, while peoples like the Australian Aboriginal and Māori would never become civilized since "they had no cerebral organ for producing great artists".
+Few phrenologists argued for the emancipation of the slaves, while many used it to advocate for slavery.
 Instead they argued that through education and interbreeding the "lesser peoples" could improve.
 Another argument was that the natural inequality of people could be used to situate them in the most appropriate place in society.

 Gender stereotyping

 Gender stereotyping was also common with phrenology.
-Women whose heads were generally larger in the back with lower foreheads were thought to have underdeveloped organs necessary for success in the arts and sciences while having larger mental organs relating to the care of children and religion.
+Women, whose heads were generally larger in the back with lower foreheads, were thought to have underdeveloped organs necessary for success in the arts and sciences while having larger mental organs relating to the care of children and religion.
 While phrenologists did not contest the existence of talented women, this minority did not provide justification for citizenship or participation in politics.

+The popularly held phrenological belief in the Victorian era was that women's brains were smaller and weaker than those of men and as such were incapable of being practitioners themselves.
+Evidence from letters written by the phrenologists Johann Spurzheim to his wife, Honorine Spurzheim, suggest that he had a number of women attending his lectures that were interested in phrenology.
+He held the belief that women did not have necessary "superiority of intellectual powers".
+Despite this, many middle class women were just as captivated by the pseudoscience as their male counterparts.
+Contributions to the field of phrenology would be made by prominent figures such as Lydia Folger Fowler, the second American woman ever to receive a medical degree, who created character charts and lectured extensively on the subject.

+Phrenology had an appeal to middle class women as a chance to understand their own minds and "know thyself" by creating charts that were very clear evidence for the organs of intellect being just as prominent in their brains as they were in men's.